gemini-hlsw/itc-server/README.md

 ## Running

-Once you're set up you can run locally with `sbt run`; or with `bloop run itc-server` if you have bloop set up.
+Once you're set up you can run locally with `sbt run`.
 There is a sample request in `data.json` so if you're in the project root you can say:

     curl http://localhost:8080/json -d @data.json